How Do Espresso Machines Work?

 When buying an espresso machine, you may encounter 1 or 2 group options.
 This is just telling you how many parts of the machine you can pull espresso from.
 For your home set up, you’ll likely only need a single group head.

 There you have it.
-After this look under the hood, you hopefully have a better understanding of how an espresso machine works.
+After this look under the hood, you hopefully have a better understanding of how an espresso machine works, and you now realize the investment required.
 Though the process of running hot water through compact coffee sounds simple, there’s a lot going on in these little machines.
 Your next task?
 Learning how to make an espresso drink!

 Did you find the inner workings of the espresso machine to be more complicated than you originally thought?
 Are these machines more simple than you figured they’d be?
 Let us know!